broadinstitute/SignatureAnalyzer-GPU/README.md

 ```
 $ python SignatureAnalyzer-GPU.py --data data_matrix --max_iter=100000 --output_file output_file_stem --prior_on_W L1 --prior_on_H L2
 ```
 Data should be formatted so that the rows are the categories and the columns are the samples.
+For a full description of inputs and outputs please see the repository wiki.

 # Perform a parameter search or perform multiple restarts